turingschool/mod-0-curriculum/shared/fe/classes.md

 While this may feel uncomfortable at first, research shows that one of the most effective ways to learn is to explore.
 Instead of your instructor typing code and explaining every character, you are going to read some Ruby code that's already been written.
 You will likely have some questions about what X or Y is doing, and you'll also likely be able to make some deductions about what other pieces are doing.
 We will talk through it all after you've had a chance to use your brain and make some connections on your own.

-<a href="https://replit.com/@turingschool/oop-intro-ford-escape-js#index.js" target="_blank">Look at the code in this repl.it</a> and think through the guiding questions:
+<a href="https://replit.com/@turingschool/oop-intro-ford-escape-js#index.js" target="_blank">Look at the code in this replit</a> and think through the guiding questions:

 - What is the name of the class?
 - How many object instances are being made?
 - What are the properties?
 Which is a default property and which is dynamic?
 - How might you make another _object instance_?

-Answers to the questions above are available on line 50 of the repl.it, if you'd like to check yourself!
+Answers to the questions above are available on line 50 of the replit, if you'd like to check yourself!

 ## Write a New Class